Authentic Signs of the Day of Judgement (Advanced)

 Some narrators also transmitted the hadith from Sulaiman as a statement of Abu Hurairah (RA).
 This is likely and explains why no one else transmitted the hadith.
 So, a lot of the details of this hadith may have come from Israiliyyaat that Abu Hurairah (RA) had learnt.

-It is possible Imam Muslim only meant it as a supporting hadith for the idea that iman will return to Madinah and other provinces will become more controversial.
+It is likely Imam Muslim only meant it as a supporting hadith for the idea that iman will return to Madinah and other Muslim lands will become more conflicted.

 We will subsequently refer to this as the War Hadith of Abu Hurairah.